signalfx/splunk-otel-dotnet/docs/opamp-config.md

 resolved OTLP endpoints for active providers, plus active Splunk profiling settings.
 Environment variable templates and omitted YAML defaults are reported as their final evaluated values.

+When snapshot profiling is active, the YAML representation reports its sampling interval as `distribution.splunk.profiling.callgraphs.sampling_interval` and final selection probability as `distribution.splunk.profiling.callgraphs.selection_probability`.

 Endpoint hosts and paths are not redacted and must not contain secrets.